theoptips/mentor_FAQ/FAQ_ML.md

 - Answer 020 Also make sure to conserve your resources by stopping Notebook instances asap, stop or delete endpoints on the [AWS console](https://console.aws.amazon.com/).
 - Answer 021 here's a great article on medium about how to get started with the capstone project.
 It also contain important tips [Tips for Udacity Machine Learning Nanodegree Capstone Project](https://medium.com/@mmatterr/tips-for-udacity-machine-learning-engineering-nanodegree-capstone-project-1110ce5b8cd0)
 - Answer 022 AI and ML experience in Python is helpful.
 There's a free Python course offered by Udacity.
 Student also found the AI with Python nanodegree to be helpful.
 A review of Python and Jupyter Notebook is helpful.
 Preview capstone and think about datasets and examples to use from Kaggle way before the capstone is also said to be helpful.
+- ANswer 023 The best way to compare is to download the syllabus PDF of each nanodegree and compare.
+On a high level: Intro to Machine Learning nanodegree covers the classical machine learning algorithms like decision trees, support vector machine, has a brief intro project computer vision neural network Convolutional Neural Network (CNN) and transfer learning, then introduces several unsupervised learning methods.
+Both project 1 and project 2 place heavy emphasis on data cleaning, feature engineering using pandas, scikit learn, and project 2 with PCA.
+MLEND focuses on Amazon cloud Amazon Web Service (AWS) SageMaker deployment, starting a notebook instance on AWS SageMaker, deploy a sentiment analysis model, try out some example notebooks, then there's a bit of feature engineering for natural language processing (NLP) engineering longest common sequence (LCS) and containtment, introduction to case studies in AWS SageMaker including deploying custom Pytorch models.
+Finally it ends with a capstone proposal and a capstone project, which can take quite a bit of time.
+The MLEND requires students to implement machine learning right away.
+Those new to ML should start with intro to ML.

 # Related FAQ
 - Project Amazon SageMaker Deployment 001